K2NIO/cycles-spring-boot-starter/README.md

-# Cycles: The Economic Circuit Breaker for Spring AI
+# Cycles: The Economic Governance Layer for Autonomous Agents (Spring AI)

 **Stop your autonomous agents from bankrupting you.**